Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 How to Sleep Better in the Winter Infographic

-Light therapy using light boxes or specially designed LED lights has been shown in research to be very effective for improving depression, which could lead to better sleep.
+Light therapy utilizes light boxes or specially designed LED lights to improve depression.
 These boxes, most small enough to sit on the counter, emit full-spectrum rays, similar to sunlight.
-Using them for just 20 to 60 minutes a day each morning from early fall until spring can help lower the body’s melatonin levels and increase mood-boosting chemicals and hormones.
+Using them for just 20 to 60 minutes a day each morning from early fall until spring may help lower the increase mood-boosting chemicals and hormones, which could translate to better sleep at night.

 Learn More: Best Light Therapy Lamps